reymon359/how-to-live/docs/There is always a solution/index.md

 There is always a solution or a better state of things to any problem.

-You have to be proactive and look for it.
-However, don't force yourself, let it flow too.
+Solutions rarely appear by themselves.
+You have to be proactive and look for them.

 Once you have a solution that works, try to improve it.
 Refactor it.